-U.S. oil, gas system methane leaks larger than EPA estimates: study
+U.S. energy industry's methane gas emissions underestimated by EPA: study

 Once leaks are detected, stopping them becomes a matter of routine maintenance that cuts down on well breakdowns, which are more expensive to fix, he said.

-The study, integrating five years of research by scientists from 15 universities and institutions, including Stanford, Harvard and Purdue, said it was the most comprehensive look ever at fugitive methane emissions from U.S. energy development.
-The research was published in the journal Science.
+The study, integrating five years of research by scientists from 15 universities and institutions, including Stanford, Harvard and Purdue, was the most comprehensive look ever at fugitive methane emissions from U.S. energy development, EDF said.
+The research, which featured measurements from more than 400 well pads and other infrastructure, was published in the journal Science.

 While President Donald Trump’s administration has been trying to roll back methane rules on energy operations set under former President Barack Obama, the EPA’s underestimation had nothing to do with politics, said Hamburg.